ahandsel/articles/kintone-customize-uploader_error_CB_NO02.md

 2. Click the ⚙️ in the header.

 3. Click the **Users & System Administration** option.
-   * ⚠️ If the link does not appear, you do not have the administrative privilege, so cannot modify a Kintone account.
+   * ⚠️ If the link does not appear, you do not have administrative privilege, so you cannot modify a Kintone account.
    * ![users_and_system_administration_us|690x234, 50%](upload://f1L1CKjzDkAvTKKIz4n5B52ChvC.png)

 4. Click the **Administrators** from the left-side menu.

-5. Enter a display name or a login name of the user in the search box to search for the target user.
+5. Enter the user's display name or login name in the search box to search for the target user.
 Moreover, you can expand the department tree and find the target user.

 6. Select the users you want to add as administrators.
    * ![list_domain_auth_img03_us|671x359, 50%](upload://mdwmA0ng4TyRHAWlPv5jd4WLlrx.png)